-Cusco (also spelled Cuzco), is most known today as the stopover town on the way to Machu Picchu.
+Cusco (also spelled Cuzco), is most known today as the gateway to the Sacred Valley and a stopover on the way to Machu Picchu.
 This cute, 3-mile high Andean city definitely brings it’s own charm though, and is worth a few days visit if you can fit it in on your trek to Peru’s most famous landmark.

 What surprised me most about Cusco is that you can find so many Incan ruins right in and around the city.
 Additionally, there are lots of cool things to check out in this city.
 I’ll walk you through what to do in Cusco over a 2-day itinerary in this post, including where to eat, where to stay and what to know before you go.

 The city was likely originally settled by the Kilke people around 900 A.D., and they continued to inhabit the city through 1200.
 Next up were the Incas, who transformed the city into the capital of their Incan Empire.
 It remained as such from the 1200s through 1532.

 At it’s height, this empire stretched through the west of South America – from as far north as Colombia and as far south as central Chile.
 This civilization is thought to be the most advanced in all the Americas, by modern standards anyway, and flourished until the arrival of the Spanish.